FrankRay78/troubleshooting-remote-development-teams/README.md

 ## Contributing

-I've been writing this guide as a labour of love as and when time permits, however if you feel strongly about the topic and wish to consider a contribution, please [contact me](mailto:info@frankray.net) first ahead of submitting a PR.
+I've been writing this guide as and when time permits, however if you feel strongly about the topic and wish to consider a contribution, please [contact me](mailto:info@frankray.net) first ahead of submitting a PR.

 ---